vuejs-translations/docs-ko/src/tutorial/src/step-7/description.md

    </div>

-2. 배열을 새 배열로 교체합니다:
+2. Replace the array with a new one:

    <div class="composition-api">